 Most all of the United States National Parks are a great place to enjoy astronomy night sky stargazing.
 (Click here to see a list of US National Parks) Some of the darkest skies in the United States are found at these US National Parks: Death Valley National Park, Arches National Park and Great Basin National Park.

-We found it very handy and fun to have a red beam laser pen to view the astronomy night sky.
+My family and I found it very handy and fun to have a red beam laser pen to view the astronomy night sky.
 We used it to point out certain stars and constellations.
-Dress in layers and bring a pillow or a chair.
-Have a snack and a drink or two handy and enjoy the astronomy night sky show!
+We always dress in layers and bring a pillow or a chair.
+I bring snacks and drinks and we enjoy the astronomy night sky show!